Android or iPhone — either Google or Apple delivers our messages — surely? You don't accept that?

 I would love to work for or with Murena on their /e/-OS phone.
 UnifiedPush support is one of the first things I would propose to do.

-UnifiedPush is in my humble opinion one of the most important recent developments for freedom phones, granting freedom from Google’s FCM.
-I followed it from its OpenPush origins.
+UnifiedPush is in my humble opinion one of the most important recent developments for freedom phones.
+It grants us freedom from Google’s near monopoly push notification system FCM.
+I have followed the development of UnifiedPush it from its OpenPush origins.

-I have deployed the ‘ntfy’ server implementation on my home network.
-I successfully submitted it for inclusion in the popular Matrix installer matrix-docker-ansible-deploy, so matrix self-hosters can deploy it easily.
+I have deployed ‘ntfy’, a UnifiedPush compatible server implementation, on my home network.
+I documented and published my installation script (which uses Ansible and Docker), and successfully submitted it for inclusion in the popular Matrix installer matrix-docker-ansible-deploy, so matrix self-hosters can deploy it easily.

 If given the chance to advance UnifiedPush support, I would propose a plan something like this: